Completing a degree program and preparing for today's job market requires students

-Job Opportunities Benefiting Southern Students is a robust online job board available 24/7 to students and alumni looking for full-time
+Job Opportunities Benefiting Southern Students is an online job board available to students and alumni looking for full-time or

 by NACElink, DirectEmployers Association, and Symplicity.
 And best of all, it is designed

 specifically for Southern Connecticut State University students and alumni.
 Click here to learn how to utilize JOBSs.

 Gives students an opportunity to try out career options prior to graduation.
 Students